<< Return to blog posts

 Simple explanations for very lazy people

-Bitcoin has been introduced by Satoshi Nakamoto, an unknown person or group using a pseudonym.
-It began with a paper known as “whitepaper” sent in a cryptography mailing list which presents an idea of peer-to-peer electronic cash.
+Bitcoin has been introduced by Satoshi Nakamoto, an unknown person (or group of persons) using a pseudonym.
+It was first introduced by a paper known as “whitepaper” sent in a cryptography mailing list and was presented as a new idea of peer-to-peer electronic cash.

-Because of popular misconceptions, Bitcoin is often seen as a technology of data recording, like a secure online-shared immutable database.
-However the real contribution of Nakamoto is a technology of consensus.
-The (rather specific) problem is how can several independent agents reach consensus in a fully adversarial setting (no one trust others and there can be cheating and betrayal) in data recording.
-This problem is usually illustrated by the “Byzantine generals problem” which was already known in distributed computing.
-In this problem, several generals communicating by distant messages want to attack a fortress but they don’t trust each other and there may be traitors.
-How to limit catastrophic consequences (called “Byzantine failure”) and make the operation successful (“Byzantine failure tolerance” or BFT)?
+Because of popular misconceptions, Bitcoin is often seen as a type of immutable storage technology.
+However the real contribution of Nakamoto is a technology of consensus (hence it shouldn’t be called “blockchain”, which refers to how data is structured).
+The problem is how can several independent agents reach consensus in a fully adversarial setting (no one trust others and there can be cheating and betrayal) for data recording.

 Enforcing formal private property

-In order to avoid identity theft, we need to prove our identity.
+In order to avoid identity theft, people requesting to register transactions need to prove our identity.
 This is done by cryptographic means.
 In asymmetric cryptography, you can hold two numeric codes which are mathematicall related:

-Now, how is the ownership of Bitcoin represented?
 How can one tell how many Bitcoin you have?
-We could store public addresses and account balances as a bank would do but it’s not what Bitcoin does (although other technologies like Ethereum do with the “account model”).
+We could store public addresses and account balances then sign transactions as a bank would do but it’s not what Bitcoin does (although other technologies like Ethereum do with the “account model”).

 Bitcoin represents ownership with a “UTXO model”.
-There are several fragments of bitcoin of several sizes (called UTXO) stored in the ledger exactly like how an amount of money can be represented by several banknotes and coins).
-Those UTXO fragments can be locked with the public key and unlocked with the private key.
+There are several fragments of bitcoin of several sizes (called UTXO for Unspent Transaction Output) stored in the ledger exactly like how an amount of money can be represented by several banknotes and coins).

-The sender of a transaction unlocks available UTXO (that no one else can unlock since they don’t have the associated private key) and lock them with the public key of the recipient.
+Senders of a transaction unlock available UTXOs that only them can unlock (since they have the associated private key) and lock them with the public key of the recipient so that only the recipient will be able to access them.

 Chained timestamping